 Delivering on transport

-Auckland’s transport woes at holding our city back, with congestion estimated to be costing over a billion dollars a year in lost productivity.
-Even worse, too many people are injured on our roads and our road toll is climbing - deaths and serious injuries on roads since 2012 have nearly doubled.
+Auckland’s transport woes are holding our city back, with congestion estimated to be costing over a billion dollars a year in lost productivity.
+Too many people are injured on our roads and our road toll is climbing - deaths and serious injuries on roads since 2012 have nearly doubled.

 Council has recently signed off on the largest investment in transport our city has ever seen.
 For the first time, Auckland has a properly funded long term transport plan.
 However Council needs to make sure that this delivers on its promise and that we don’t lose sight of the local issues.